-Follow the latest lockdown rules as you begin to revisit some of your go-to spots and discover new favourites in your patch of London.
-Just remember to stay safe, be responsible and follow social distancing guidelines when out and about.
+Follow the latest lockdown rules as you revisit your go-to spots in central London, discover new local favourites or plan a staycation in London.
+Just remember to stay safe, be responsible and follow social distancing guidelines.

-Make sure to share your stories and experiences as you rediscover your city using the #BecauseImALondoner hashtag on social media!
+When out and about, make sure to share your London using #BecauseImALondoner on social media!

 What's open in London?